LJPZebra/thesis_bg/readme.md

 Open-source software allows the user to read, modify, and distribute the software.
 It is the preferred alternative to commercial software.
-From a scientific perspective, using open-source software increase transparency and lead to easier replicability of scientific results.
+From a scientific perspective, using open-source software increase transparency and lead to easier reproducibility of scientific results.
 From a development standpoint, it leads to better code quality and fewer bugs.
 In general, no individual assistance service is provided.
 The collaborative development of most of these software allows the user to